SomethingNewUK/party-constitution/party-constitution.md

 7.2 The Party Leader shall be elected at each Biennial Meeting by transferable ballot unless the position is uncontested.
 All Party members are entitled to stand for and vote in the election of Party Leader.
 Nominations shall be invited from the membership at least one month in advance of the vote.

-7.3 The Party Leader must appoint to the statutory positions of Party Treasurer and Nominating Officer.
-Holders of these offices must be Party Members but need not necessarily be members of the Executive Board.
-If they are not members of the Executive Board, they will be appointed ex-officio and non-voting members of the Executive Board and will be required to report to the Executive Board.

 7.4 The Party Leader may institute other offices as he or she sees fit and appoint suitable people to those offices.
 Holders of these offices must be Party Members but need not necessarily be members of the Executive Board.
 If they are not members of the Executive Board, they will be appointed ex-officio and non-voting members of the Executive Board and will be required to report to the Executive Board.